-As we head into November, Americans are scrambling to book a cheap holiday before 2012 comes to a close.
+As we head into December, Americans are scrambling to book a cheap holiday flight before 2013 comes to a close.
 Whether you’re traveling across country to visit the parents, or rounding up the little ones en masse for a holiday reunion this season, there are many money saving tips for those traveling on a budget.

 #1.
 Avoid Peak Travel Days

 Peak travel days are the busiest and most expensive days to travel during the holiday season.
 Typically, they fall on the days just before and after major holidays like Thanksgiving and Christmas.

 For example, Thanksgiving flight peak travel days are the Wednesday preceding Thanksgiving Day and the Sunday after Thanksgiving.
 In 2011, roundtrip, non-stop fare from Los Angeles to New York on these dates was $1,030 — $1,230 per person on Delta Airlines.

 When traveling on a budget, working with a flexible schedule can help.
 Last year, travelers departing from Los Angeles to New York from the same airline on the morning of Thanksgiving Day and returning on the following Saturday (instead of Sunday) spent $509 – $619, helping to save about 50 percent in transportation costs.
 (Photo: Daz /SWAN MAN)

 If you don’t need to make an appearance on the holiday proper and simply want to visit friends or family during the holiday season, airlines often experience “dead weeks” between Thanksgiving and Christmas.
 This inactivity in airport terminals is a result of fewer business trips over the holiday months.